hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 I think a
 [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education))
-approach which breaks material into small, bite-sized pieces (see [JUMP math](https://www.jumpmath.org) for an example at the primary level), which takes different learning styles into account, and which uses heuristics, visual aids, computers, and colourful analogies, could dramatically improve engagement and retention.
+approach which breaks material into small, bite-sized pieces (see [JUMP math](https://www.jumpmath.org) for an example at the primary level), and which takes different learning styles into account (employing heuristics, visual aids, computers, and colourful analogies) could dramatically improve engagement and retention.
 But my focus here has been on how to leave the scrubland, rather than the best way to develop walking skills.